simonlindgren/jupyterhub-configuration/README.md

 In the jupyter interface (in your browser) make menu selections: Settings -> Advanced Settings Editor -> Keyboard Shortcuts

+Note that the following applies to the 'JSON Settings Editor' view.

 In the box "User Preferences", add (as an example):

 ```